 Basically foolproof with two exceptions

-However, what is important is the choice of the size of the pan (or pans) to use in the oven.
-If your pan is too big, the stew and potatoes will be too spread out to bake properly, and this is true same if the pan is too small and the stack is too thick.
+The choice of the size of the pan (or pans) to use in the oven.
+If your pan is too big, the stew and potatoes will be too spread out to bake properly.
+Likewise, if the pan is too small and the stack is too thick, and will not cook properly.
 You want the final product to be about 2 – 2½ inches (5 – 6 cm) thick.
 Spread about 1 – 1½ inches of stew on the bottom and top with about ¾ – 1 inches of potatoes.
 Remember you can use multiple small pans to save some for later in the refrigerator or freezer.

 - Olive Oil